volodymyrhudyma/blog/content/blog/2020-05-12-capturing-groups-in-regular-expressions.md

 console.log(string.replace(pattern, "$1rem"));
 ```

-You might ask: "Is there a chance to modify returned capturing group"?
+You might ask: "Is there a chance to modify the returned capturing group"?

 Yes, by using **function replacement**: